 When we did our military space a flights to Europe a few months ago from Travis Air Force Base (California) to Germany we were on a grey tailed mission.
 It was free.
 Coming home we flew the Patriot Express from the United Kingdom to BWI.
 Then took another grey tailed mission from the East Coast back to Travis.
 Total travel costs for our round trip airfare (family of 4) was $146.60 usd in 2023.
 Today in 2025 a family of 4 would cost: $160.12.

-Here’s the breakdown (2025):
+Here’s the breakdown costs for (2026):

 Generally these flights are a little more reliable so you can plan better for a super cheap flight utilizing it.
 You get inflight entertainment, better meals and the seats are generally more comfortable than the C-17’s & C-130’s.